-As a visionary leader in the healthcare industry, Couris has achieved success through innovation, operational excellence, and strategic collaborations.
-He is best known for creating an organizational culture that thrives on authenticity, kindness, and transparency, and he believes that focusing on the wellbeing of his team drives positive experiences for patients.
-Couris’ inclusive leadership style allows him to engage frequently with team members at all levels of the organization.
-He writes about these experiences in leadership and some of the most relevant issues facing the healthcare industry on his website Leading the Change (changewithcouris.com).
+As a visionary leader, Couris has had continued success in building healthcare companies throughout the country by driving innovation, operational excellence, and strategic collaborations.
+He is best known for creating an organizational culture that thrives on authenticity, kindness, vulnerability, and transparency, and he believes that focusing on the well-being of his team drives positive experiences for healthcare consumers.

-Since taking the helm at Tampa General Hospital in 2017, Couris has co-led a new partnership with USF Health and the institution’s private practice physician group to build a clinical platform that strengthens healthcare for the Tampa Bay region.
-Under his leadership, Tampa General Hospital was first in the state of Florida to partner with GE Healthcare to launch CareComm, a care coordination center using artificial intelligence, predictive analytics, and industrial engineering to improve safety, quality, and cost.
-CareComm combines Couris’ passion for operational excellence with his focus on achieving the organization’s vision to become the safest and most innovative academic health system in America.
+Since taking the helm of Tampa General in 2017, Couris has championed innovation.
+Under his leadership, Tampa General Hospital was the first healthcare provider in the state to partner with GE Healthcare to launch CareComm, a care coordination center using artificial intelligence, predictive analytics, and industrial engineering to improve safety, quality, and cost.
+Additionally, Couris has launched Tampa General Hospital InnoVentures, a venture capital fund dedicated to driving a culture of innovation within the organization, supporting early-stage startups and direct investments.
+These initiatives combine Couris’ passion for operational excellence with his focus on achieving the organization’s vision to become the safest and most innovative academic health system in America.

-Prior to joining Tampa General Hospital, Couris served as President & CEO of Jupiter Medical Center in Jupiter, Florida, for eight years.
-He forged partnerships with notable institutions such as The Mount Sinai Hospital in New York and Nicklaus Children’s Hospital in Miami, creating robust service lines and elevating the hospital to a regional medical center.
-Couris served in various executive leadership roles at BayCare Health System for ten years prior to his move to Jupiter.
-His career began at Massachusetts General Hospital, one of the nation’s premier academic medical centers.
+Before joining Tampa General, Couris served as President and CEO of Jupiter Medical Center in Jupiter, Florida, for eight years.
+There, he forged partnerships with notable institutions such as The Mount Sinai Hospital in New York and Nicklaus Children’s Hospital in Miami, creating robust service lines and elevating the hospital to a regional medical center.
+Couris served in various executive leadership roles at BayCare Health System for 10 years prior to his move to Jupiter.
+He began his career at Massachusetts General Hospital, one of the nation’s premier academic medical centers.

 Executive VP & Chief Information Officer